JonThomas/Azure-AZ-500-Study-Guide/4-Secure data and applications/23-Configure Azure Defender for SQL.md

 [Advanced Threat Protection alerts](https://docs.microsoft.com/en-us/azure/security-center/alerts-reference#alerts-sql-db-and-warehouse)

-Alerts:
-* A possible vulnerability to SQL Injection (Medium): An application has submitted a faulty SQL statement
+## Alerts

+### High Severity

-* Attempted logon by a potentially harmful application (High)
+* Attempted logon by a potentially harmful application
-* Log on from an unusual Azure Data Center/ Location/ IP (Low/ Medium/ Medium)
-* Login from a principal user not seen in 60 days: A principal user has logged in for the first time in 60 days (Medium)
-* Potential SQL Brute Force attempt: An abnormally high number of failed sign in attempts (High)
+* Potential SQL Brute Force attempt: An abnormally high number of failed sign in attempts
-* Potential SQL injection (High)
+* Potential SQL injection
-* Potentially Unsafe Action (High)
-* Suspected brute force attack using a valid user (High)
+* Suspected brute force attack using a valid user
-* Suspected successful brute force attack (High): Success!
+* Suspected successful brute force attack: Success!
+* Potentially Unsafe Action
-* Unusual export location: Someone has extracted a massive amoun of data from SQL Server
+* Unusual export location: Someone has extracted a massive amount of data from SQL Server

+### Medium Severity

+* A possible vulnerability to SQL Injection: An application has submitted a faulty SQL statement
+* Log on from an unusual Location/ IP
+* Login from a principal user not seen in 60 days: A principal user has logged in for the first time in 60 days

+### Low Severity

+* Log on from an unusual Azure Data Center

 [Return to Secure data and applications](README.md)